sophieforceno/shuttle-utils/README.md

-bspnd.sh			Battery charge status push notifier daemon (for laptops) checklogs.sh			Notify if system logs are greater than some size hostname-isup.sh		Notify if host stops responding to pings hosts_check.sh			Helper script to check if hosts are up (must be in same directory as the script that calls it) ipnotif.sh			Notify when dynamic IP changes (depends on: curl) permaban.sh            		Push notify of hosts banned by the SSH-repeater filter for Fail2Ban, their auth attempts, and whois info (depends on: fail2ban) procmon.sh             		Monitor processes and notify of stopped processes rdiff_notify.sh        		Send push notifications of rdiff-backup session statistics reboot_notif.sh			Notify when a reboot is requred smartmon_health.sh		Push SMART drive health info on remote hosts (depends on: smartmontools) smartmon_test.sh		Run Smartctl long test on remote hosts (depends on: smartmontools) smartmon_results.sh     	Push smartctl extended test results from remote hosts (depends on: smartmontools) spaced.sh			Low disk space notification daemon sysmon.sh               	Notify of high CPU/GPU temperatures and system load update_all.sh			Run system updates on many hosts via apt-get using dsh (Distributed Shell), and push updated packages list
+bspnd.sh			Battery charge status push notifier daemon (for laptops) checklogs.sh			Notify if system logs are greater than some size hostname-isup.sh		Notify if host stops responding to pings hosts-check.sh			Helper script to check if hosts are up (must be in same directory as the script that calls it) ipnotif.sh			Notify when dynamic IP changes (depends on: curl) permaban.sh            		Push notify of hosts banned by the SSH-repeater filter for Fail2Ban, their auth attempts, and whois info (depends on: fail2ban) procmon.sh             		Monitor processes and notify of stopped processes rdiff-notify.sh        		Send push notifications of rdiff-backup session statistics reboot-notif.sh			Notify when a reboot is requred smartmon-health.sh		Push SMART drive health info on remote hosts (depends on: smartmontools) smartmon-test.sh		Run Smartctl long test on remote hosts (depends on: smartmontools) smartmon-results.sh     	Push smartctl extended test results from remote hosts (depends on: smartmontools) spaced.sh			Low disk space notification daemon sysmon.sh               	Notify of high CPU/GPU temperatures and system load update-all.sh			Run system updates on many hosts via apt-get using dsh (Distributed Shell), and push updated packages list
 ```

 # Notes:
-* With the exception of `bspnd.sh` and `hosts_check.sh`, all scripts are meant to be executed via cron (`rdiff_info.sh` has cli usage, too)
+* With the exception of `bspnd.sh` and `hosts-check.sh`, all scripts are meant to be executed via cron (`rdiff-info.sh` has cli usage, too)
-* Most scripts are meant to run from a central repository (server) that logs into remote hosts, except for: `ipnotif.sh`, `procmon.sh`, `permaban.sh`, `rdiff_info.sh`, `apcstats.sh` (for devices with a UPS connected), and `bspnd.sh` (for laptops)
+* Most scripts are meant to run from a central repository (server) that logs into remote hosts, except for: `ipnotif.sh`, `procmon.sh`, `permaban.sh`, `rdiff-info.sh`, `apcstats.sh` (for devices with a UPS connected), and `bspnd.sh` (for laptops)
 * See individual scripts for more information on each
 * SHuttle must be installed on all machines that the server will be sending push notifications from
 * If you run many of the scripts, it is recommended that you have their collective output saved to a separate log file such as `/var/log/shuttle-utils.log`, like so:
-` cron job | /path/to/script/reboot_notif 2>&1 >> /var/log/shuttle-utils.log`
+` cron job | /path/to/script/reboot-notif 2>&1 >> /var/log/shuttle-utils.log`
 * Don't forget to edit shuttle-utils.conf!

 Feel free to contribute new scripts or improve existing ones!